apache/druid/docs/multi-stage-query/reference.md

 #### `EXTERN` to export to a destination

 You can use `EXTERN` to specify a destination to export data.
-This variation of EXTERN acppets the details of the destination as the only argument.
+This variation of EXTERN:
+- accepts the details of the destination as the only argument
-This variation additionally requires an `AS` clause to specify the format of the exported rows.
+- requires an `AS` clause to specify the format of the exported rows.

-When you export data, Druid creates metadata files in a subdirectory of the destination directory named `_symlink_format_manifest`:
+When you export data, Druid creates metadata files in a subdirectory of the destination directory named `_symlink_format_manifest`.

-- `_symlink_format_manifest/manifest`: Lists absolute paths to exported files using the symlink manifest format.
+The `manifest` file within that directory`_symlink_format_manifest/manifest` lists absolute paths to exported files using the symlink manifest format.
 For example:

 ```text
 s3://export-bucket/export/query-6564a32f-2194-423a-912e-eead470a37c4-worker2-partition2.csv